- About OCSW

 Kitti Asberry is a long-time community leader, activist and volunteer in Oklahoma City.
 She has been advocating for local and state issues since the mid 80's.
 On May 19, 2007, she was the first African-American elected to serve as the Vice Chair of the Oklahoma State Democratic Party.
 Ms. Asberry works tirelessly for women, minorities, and children, through her volunteer work with several non-profit agencies in the Oklahoma City area.
 In 1976 she was employed by Western Electric, working in the Denver Gardner machine shop area.
 She was elected to serve as a Union Stewardess for IBEW Local 2021.
 In 1979 she was employed at the OKC General Motors Assembly Plant.
 In 2009 she retired from the plant after serving 27 years as an International Union Representative for UAW Local 1999.
 She has served in numerous leadership positions for civic, non-profit and community organizations.
 She is a graduate of Leadership OKC, Class XXX, and a member of the Leadership OKC Alumni Board representing her class.
 She is a board member of Women Lead OK, and 20/20 Women on Boards.
 Ms. Asberry is a member of the Volunteer Council Board for the American Cancer Society (ACS), where she has been a volunteer for over 25 years.
 In 1991 she started the ACS Survivors Dinner in OKC.
-After noticing a lack of minority participation at Relay events, in 2013 she started the Annual ACS Juneteenth Relay for Life at Douglas High School in Oklahoma City.
+After noticing a lack of minority participation at Relay events, in 2013 she started the Annual ACS Juneteenth Relay for Life: A Celebration of Faith at Douglas High School in Oklahoma City.
 In 2014-16 she was was elected Secretary of the National Association of Commissioned Women (NACW).
 After her term, she was elected as a Director for the organization where she currently serves on the Policies and Procedures committee.
 She is a graduate of the University of Phoenix where she holds a Bachelor of Science in Business /Management, and a Master of Business Administration / Human Resources Management.
 In addition, she is a 1986 graduate of the George Meany School of Political Science and Labor Studies, in Washington, D.C.
 In her spare time she enjoys gardening, cooking, canning and reading.